BestTimesToVisit.com Logo

 Interurban Buses (TIB)

-Tip:Check the official TIB Mallorca website or app for routes and timetables, as they can change seasonally.
-Buses can get crowded during peak season; arrive at the stop early.
-If traveling to a popular beach, confirm the last bus back to avoid getting stranded.
+Tip:Check the official TIB Mallorca website or app for the most up-to-date timetables, as they change seasonally.
+Buses can be full, especially in summer, so arrive at the stop early.
+Some routes might require a transfer in Palma.
+If you're traveling to a very small village, double-check the bus frequency – some routes only run a few times a day.

 Taxis and Ride-Sharing